-- Set up and deliver a project with North Tyneside Council to understand the experiences of care homes during Covid to record and acknowledge experiences and identify lessons for the future from residents, families and providers. - Set up and deliver a project to understand people's experience of hospital to home in North Tyneside to identify what is working well and what could be better. - Conclude digital inclusion engagement activities. - Develop research project for audiology services in North Tyneside and Northumberland with Healthwatch Northumberland and The Newcastle Upon Tyne Hospitals NHS Foundation Trust. - Gather carer's experiences through Caring in North Tyneside in 2022 and share findings.

-- Gather residents' views and experiences of local health and care services though our annual survey and share findings. - Develop learning disability and autism focused engagement activities funded by North Tyneside Council. - Continue Community Mental Health Transformation work.
+- Deliver a project with North Tyneside Council to understand the experiences of care homes during Covid to record and acknowledge experiences and identify lessons for the future from residents, families and providers. - Set up and deliver a project to understand people's experience of hospital to home in North Tyneside to identify what is working well and what could be better. - Conclude digital inclusion engagement activities. - Develop research project for audiology services in North Tyneside and Northumberland with Healthwatch Northumberland and The Newcastle Upon Tyne Hospitals NHS Foundation Trust. - Analyse carer's experiences through Caring in North Tyneside in 2022 and share findings. - Conclude our annual survey, analyse and share findings. - Develop learning disability and autism focused engagement activities funded by North Tyneside Council. - Continue Community Mental Health Transformation work. - Identify priorities for 2023/24 Healthwatch work programme.